Health Risks of Low Hormones

 We’ve discussed the connection between brain health and hormone balance before, and the connection becomes clear when we think about menopause.
 Many of the perimenopausal symptoms are brain-related symptoms (hot flashes, brain fog, mood changes) and result from a drop in estrogen in the brain.

-Removing the ovaries before menopause is associated with a two-fold increase in dementia risk and Alzheimer’s disease.
+Removing the ovaries before menopause is associated with a two-fold increase in dementia risk8 and Alzheimer’s disease.
 In addition, those who’ve undergone a unilateral or bilateral oophorectomy prior to natural menopause also have an increased risk of Parkinson’s disease.
 The earlier the age of the oophorectomy, the greater the risk.

-Estrogen hormone replacement therapy helps mitigate the risk by offering neuroprotective effects, but timing matters.
+Estrogen hormone replacement therapy9 helps mitigate the risk by offering neuroprotective effects, but timing matters.
 Administration needs to begin early in the menopausal transition.
 Beginning HRT in older women who are past their transition may increase dementia risk.

 Osteoporosis